About Alexa Web API for Games

 - Host your web app at an internet-accessible

 The following devices support Alexa Web API for Games.
-The Echo Show 10 is a motion-capable device.
+The Echo Show 10 and Astro are motion-capable devices.

 - Echo Show 10

 - Fire TV Stick (2nd and 3rd Gen)

 - Fire TV Stick 4K (1st and 2nd Gen)